-This ancient plant has been used for thousands of years to reduce inflammation and treat a number of skin conditions, including psoriasis, leukoderma and vitiligo, eczema, and even leprosy (Alam, Khan, & Asad, 2018).
+This ancient plant has been used for many centuries to reduce inflammation and treat a number of skin conditions, including psoriasis, leukoderma and vitiligo, eczema, and even leprosy (Alam, Khan, & Asad, 2018).

 Not only that, but bakuchiol in skincare has been shown in the scientific literature to reduce the appearance of lines and wrinkles, even skin tone and reduce hyperpigmentation, minimize the appearance of pores, make skin look and feel firmer, give skin a bright, glowing, radiant look, reduce redness and inflammation after sun exposure, and even reduce the severity of acne (Alam et al., 2018; R. Chaudhuri, 2015; R. K. Chaudhuri & Bojanowski, 2014; R. K. Chaudhuri & Marchio, 2011; Dhaliwal et al., 2019)

 Basically: it can do everything retinol can do, but better, since it carries none of the risks of retinol.

 Retinol and other retinoids are derivatives of Vitamin A which have long been popular in anti-aging skincare because, put simply, they do work at reducing fine lines, wrinkles, pores, and hyperpigmentation and increasing collagen synthesis.